UzixLS/pc-kharon-386/README.md

 ### Changelog & current status
 Main PCB:
 * Rev.A - first release.
-Please note the [errata](pcb_main/rev.A/ERRATA.txt)
+Please note the [errata](pcb_main/rev.A/ERRATA.txt);
 * Rev.A1 - fixed all rev.A issues; added switch for BIOS variant select; added optional -5V source.
-This revision hasn't been tested.
+Please note the [errata](pcb_main/rev.A1/ERRATA.txt).

 Top PCB:
 * Rev.A - first release.
 Please note the [errata](pcb_top/rev.A/ERRATA.txt);
 * Rev.A1 - fixed all rev.A issues; added switch for VGA BIOS variant select; removed VGA-disable switch; added EEPROM for ES1868.
-This revision hasn't been tested.

 Covers PCB:
 * Rev.A - first release.